-5 Tangible Advances for Long Duration Energy Storage in 2019
+5 Tangible Advances for Long-Duration Energy Storage in 2019

 One way to deal with that credibility gap is to sell flow batteries out of a larger bankable brand, like Lockheed Martin — though even that venerable institution has yet to actually release its flow product into the market after several years of trying.

 The other way is to get a bankable brand to stand behind the flow system.
-ESS achieved that this year when reinsurance giant Munich Re created a performance insurance product, which protects customers from the risk of underperformance or the possibility that ESS disappears sometime during the product life.
+ESS achieved that this year when reinsurance giant Munich Re created a performance insurance product, which protects customers from the risk of under-performance or the possibility that ESS disappears sometime during the product life.

 A cleantech team within Munich Re spent the time to vet the iron flow design, breaking down all the possible failure modes and assigning dollar amounts to the risk of malfunction.
-Don’t take ESS’s word for it: Trust one of the biggest names in global finance.
+Don’t take ESS’ word for it: Trust one of the biggest names in global finance.

 The startup still needs to go out and sell — flow competitor Vionx secured a similar insurance product in 2017, and it didn’t lead to a burst of utility-scale deployments.
 But a future in which long-duration storage companies brag about credentials from hard-nosed insurance institutions looks brighter than the status quo.